Professor Jonathan CulpeperHead of Department, Professor

 Historical pragmatics, an area which seeks to apply the theories of pragmatics to historical texts and language change, is an important strand of my pragmatics research.
-An important output in this area is my monograph Early Modern English dialogues: Spoken interaction as writing (with Prof. Merja Kytö, Uppsala University) (2010; CUP).
-This is based on a large corpus of historical dialogues which I developed with Prof. Merja Kytö (see details below).
+An significant output in this area is my monograph Early Modern English dialogues: Spoken interaction as writing (with Merja Kytö, Uppsala University) (2010; CUP).
+This is based on a large corpus of historical dialogues which I developed with Merja Kytö (see details below).
 My latest work using this corpus investigated early modern affirmatives.
-I also have an active interest in historical (im)politeness (I have recently published a paper on the role of an Italian conduct manual).

 History of English

 I have continually published in the area of English historical linguistics, often with a historical pragmatics focus, and often underpinned by corpus methods.
 Many historical corpora are dominated by literary or scholarly texts (a peculiar situation given the acknowledged importance of spoken interaction in language change).
-With grants from the British Academy and the AHRB, I collaborated with Prof. Merja Kytö in the construction of a highly specialized corpus of speech-related Early Modern English texts.
-The Corpus of English Dialogues 1560-1760 is available to the academic community for free (a brief description can be found here).
+With grants from the British Academy and the AHRB, I collaborated with Merja Kytö in the construction of a highly specialized corpus of speech-related Early Modern English texts.
+The Corpus of English Dialogues 1560-1760 is available to the academic community for free (you need to register to use it).

 I have produced the third edition of my textbook History of English (3rd edn., 2015; Routledge).
 I am deeply indebted to all those around the world who took the trouble to provide feedback on previous editions.